 The Goldsmiths Student-Led Teaching Awards aim to celebrate outstanding teaching and the staff members who make Goldsmiths what it is.
-Students can nominate any University staff member, either academic or non-academic, in four distinct categories, including inspiring teaching, use of contemporary research, and non-academic staff going above and beyond for students.
+Students can nominate any University staff member, either academic or non-academic, in six distinct categories, including inspiring teaching, use of contemporary research, and non-academic staff going above and beyond for students.

 All nominations will be considered by a panel of students and the overall winners will be announced at the July Graduation ceremonies.

 Criteria For Awards

 There are six awards available, including two new categories this year.
 They are: